Stephen H. Sachs: Politics

 Sachs was elected the 40th Attorney General of Maryland in 1978, and was reelected in 1982.
 He ran as a reformist candidate who would be independent of the Democratic Party establishment.
 He vowed to be the "people’s lawyer" rather than be accountable to the governor (as was the practice up to that time).
 He was credited with modernizing the office of attorney general during his tenure.
 One of his successors, Brian Frosh, recalled how Sachs declined to defend Maryland's practice of warehousing individuals with mental health disorders, resulting in their release.
 He was also remembered for being a staunch advocate for civil rights and electoral reform.

+Sachs also was very critical of former U.S. Vice President Spiro Agnew, who had resigned as vice president in 1973 and later, as a result of a civil lawsuit, was ordered to make restitution payments of $268,482 to the state of Maryland to cover bribes he was accused of collecting on highway contracts when he had been Baltimore County executive and continuing as governor and vice president.
+Agnew had pleaded no contest to a single charge that he had evaded federal income taxes on the bribes.
+Sachs had been Maryland's attorney general at the time of Agnew's restitution payment.
+"Do I feel sorry for Agnew?
+Absolutely not," Sachs told the Los Angeles Times in April 1989.
+"He is one of the luckiest men of his generation.
+Agnew's plea bargain was the greatest deal since the Lord spared Isaac on the mountaintop."

 Sachs was an unsuccessful candidate in the 1986 Maryland gubernatorial primary with Parren Mitchell as his running mate, losing to eventual general election winner William Donald Schaefer.

 Later career

 Sachs was a partner in the firm of Wilmer Cutler Pickering Hale and Dorr (aka WilmerHale) from 1987 until his retirement in 1999.
 In 1989 and 1990 Sachs represented Dr. Elizabeth Morgan in a well-publicized international child custody case.
 In 1999 Sachs was an attorney representing Interior Secretary Bruce Babbitt in the investigation of allegations that Babbitt lied to Congress.

 In 2008, Governor Martin O'Malley appointed Sachs to head an independent review of Maryland State Police infiltration of activist groups that were acting lawfully.